-The CAM Conference is a joint meeting of the Canadian, American and Mexican Physical Societies which is held every second year, cycling between locations in Mexico, the United States, and Canada, with Canada hosting the CAM conference every sixth year (click here for a history of locations/attendance).
+The CAM Conference is a joint meeting of graduate students from the Canadian, American and Mexican Physical Societies.
+Starting 2019, the Cuban physical society will be participating as well.
+It is held every second year, and has been cycling between locations in Mexico, the United States, and Canada, with Canada hosting the CAM conference every sixth year (click here for a history of locations/attendance).

 The conference focuses on the research done by graduate students.
 Plenary contributions from established scientists will also give the student participants exposure to ongoing research in diverse sub-fields.
 Students share the results of their research with senior scientists and international peers in their own field, as well as with those focused on other disciplines within physics.
 The aim of the CAM Conference is to provide an outstanding opportunity for students to develop professional skills, learn a broad range of physics topics, and initiate interactions across geographical borders.
 Furthermore, it will foster communication and exchange of ideas among students of various backgrounds and interests.

 Interested in hosting the 2019 Canada-America-Mexico Graduate Student Physics Conference?

 The CAP is now accepting applications to host the 2019 CAM.
 If your institution is interested in hosting it, please review the CAM Conference Planning Kit and submit your bid to the CAP Executive Director at email@example.com by August 15, 2018.